Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 LUTGAObj needs 5 * count of objecttypes, idx32ToPatt needs 32 bytes, pattToIdx32 needs 63 bytes, total about 250 bytes (about 30 object types, including transformations).

 - the objects are stored as 1-byte object type and a float array of the used 0...31 values.
 E.g. a point uses only the 5 values of 1...5 (all 1-blades) of the 0...31 range.
+Object type of point points to the LUTGAObj size_t pattern for 0b00000000000000000000000000111110 (marking the 1-blades).
 - 0...31 are stored as: 0b00000001 is scalar, bit 2 from right is e1, bit 3, is e2, bit 4 is einf, bit 5 is eo, the other blades are assembled from them.
 E. g. e12o is 0b00100110.